asyml/texar/examples/transformer/readme.md

 ## Obtain the dataset
 ```
-mkdir data/en_vi
-cp your train.en train.vi dev.en dev.vi test.en test.vi into this directory.
+bash iwslt15_en_vi.sh
 ```
 Feel free to try on different datasets as long as they are parallel text corpora and the file paths are set correctly.

 ## Preprocessing the dataset and generate encoded vocabulary
 ```
-bash preprocess_data.sh en vi
+bash preprocess_data.sh spm en vi
 ```
-By default, we use SentencePiece encoder to keep consistent with tensor2tensor, you could also change the `encoder` variable in `preprocess_data.sh` to `bpe` to use BytePairwise Encoding.
+By default, we use SentencePiece encoder to keep consistent with tensor2tensor.

 ## Training and evaluating the model